Trump's Meeting With The Video Game Industry To Talk Gun Violence Could Get Ugly - Slashdot

 the kind of morals (Score:2)

-Re:A few thoughts (Score:4, Informative)
+Re:A few thoughts (Score:5, Informative)

 It's apparently completely acceptable to a sizable chunk of society for kids to play video games where they kill people